Opencast-Moodle/documentation/docs/block/backup_restore_workflows.md

 In order to be able to select your duplicate workflow within Moodle, you need to assign the *'api'* tag to it, since the viable duplicate workflows are filtered by that.

+## Important changes
+Prior to version v4.1-r1 of the plugin, the following workflows must use "seriesID" instead of "seriesId".
+It is highly recommended/necessary to update these variables from "seriesID" to "seriesId" in your workflows if you are planing to use this feature with the latest version of the plugin.

 ## Workflow examples
 The workflow that is triggered by Moodle: